markkyn/cryptography/README.md

 ### MixColumns Matrix
-This Matrix is does not need to be set on CrypTool, because its a fixed-matrix that is applyied on mix columns along the process
+This Matrix does not need to be set on CrypTool, because its a fixed-matrix that is applyied on mix columns along the cipher process

     02 03 01 01
     01 02 03 01